cfossguy/grafana-cloud-workshop/breakout6/README.md

 ### Step #3
-Make sure your k6 OSS load test is still running.
+Make sure your k6 load test is still running.

 1. Open a new terminal tab in your *gcloud-workspace* folder
 2. Change to `k6` directory